Create Multiple Accounts in Your Tangem Wallet

 • Access yield opportunities

-The only restriction involves the referral program, where only one account per wallet can participate.
+The only restriction is the referral program, which allows only one account per wallet to participate.
 This makes sense from an anti-abuse perspective and shouldn't impact most users.

 Network availability